ViennaTools/ViennaFit/README.md

 - nevergrad 1.0.12+
 - NumPy 1.26.4
 - cma 3.2.2
-- SALib >= 1.5.1+
+- SALib 1.5.1+

+### Optional if you want to use Bayesian optimization
+- botorch 0.15.1
+- gpytorch 1.14
+- ax-platform 1.1.2

 ## Python version
 - Python 3.10+

-## To do:
-- Custom range + presets for localSensStudy
-- Objective function options
-- 3D implementation
-- Add custom objective function